 These English language requirements are standard.
 Do check out the courses before applying.

 Documents are an essential part of the University of Brighton admissions process.
 University representatives assess your documents like academic transcripts, SOPs and LORs before extending an offer letter.
 Documents are the best way for an admissions team to assess your application.
 Here are the documents required for the UK universities:

-- Completely filled application form
+- Filled out the application form

 - a personal statement explaining why you are suitable for the course